nicfel/Mascot-Tutorial/README.md

 # Practical: Parameter and State inference using the approximate structured coalescent

-In this tutorial we will estimate migration rates, effective population sizes and locations of internal nodes using the marginal approximation of the structured coalescent implemented in BEAST2, Mascot {% cite Mueller2017 --file Structured-coalescent/master-refs %}.
+In this tutorial we will estimate migration rates, effective population sizes and locations of internal nodes using the marginal approximation of the structured coalescent implemented in BEAST2, Mascot.

 The aim is to: